jeffgortmaker/pyblp/docs/examples.rst

 .. note::

-   If we were interested in estimates for each product, we could replace the formulation for :math:`X_1` with ``0 + prices + C(product_ids)`` and supplement :math:`Z_D` with product indicator variables (the documentation for the :func:`build_matrix` function demonstrates how to do this).
-Absorption of fixed effects yields the same first-stage results as including them as indicator variables, although results for GMM stages after the first may be slightly different because the two methods can give rise to different weighting matrices.
+   If we were interested in estimates for each product, we could replace the formulation for :math:`X_1` with ``pyblp.Formulation('prices + C(product_ids)')``.
+Absorption of fixed effects yields the same first-stage results as does including them as indicator variables, although results for GMM stages after the first may be slightly different because the two methods can give rise to different weighting matrices.

 Inspecting the attributes of the :class:`Problem` instance helps to confirm that the problem has been configured correctly.
 For example, inspecting :attr:`Problem.products` and :attr:`Problem.agents` confirms that product data were structured correctly and that agent data were built correctly.